 Also the Roman Milestone can be found in the inner courtyard.
 It dates back to about the same time when Emperor Septimus Sevenis ruled in Rome.
 Under his reign, the Roman road was extended in 201 AD, which also passed through the Alta Valle Isarco valley.
 The stone was found in the new town of Vipiteno in 1979 during renovation works.
 In addition to these special features, the first floor of the Vipiteno Town Hall also exhibits a Crucifixion Group from the 17th century, the city coat of arms from the same period and two epitaphs (tombs).
 And how to reach the town hall?
 It is located in the heart of the old town and is accessible on foot.
 Not far away there are the Centrum or Piazza Europa car parks.

 Despite careful control we cannot guarantee the correctness of the provided data.

-Inner courtyard with Mithras Stone freely accessible during the opening hours of the Town Hall.
-Council hall accessible only on request (phone: +39 0472 723700) or within town tours.
+The inner courtyard with the Mithras Stone is freely accessible during the opening hours of the Town Hall.
+Council hall accessible only upon request (+39 0472 723700).

 The guided town tours with the town hall will be offered again from early May 2023.